Steering my own ship as opposed to being a crew member – why freelance works

 Because for me, ADHD isn’t a lack of ability or discipline.
 It’s a different way of operating — one that can look like impulsivity, restlessness, or inconsistency on the surface, but also brings hyperfocus, creativity, instinct, urgency, and the ability to perform incredibly well in crisis or high-pressure, real-time situations.

-I think language matters, because labels can either shrink people or explain them.
-I’d rather we used language that helps people understand themselves without shame, and recognise what they bring – not just what they struggle with and so many workplaces who are supposed to understand fail us.
+I think language matters because labels can either shrink people or explain them.
+I’d rather we used language that helps people understand themselves without shame, and recognise what they bring, not just what they struggle with, and so many workplaces that are supposed to understand fail us.

-What I wish people understood about the emotional side of living with a different mind is that we feel things very deeply, and it often is personal even when it might not look that way from the outside.
-Things like tone, rejection, misunderstanding, or feeling excluded can land very strongly internally.
+What I wish people understood about the emotional side of living with a different mind is that we feel things very deeply, and it is often personal, even when it might not look that way from the outside.
+Things like tone, rejection, misunderstanding, or feeling excluded can land very strongly on the inside.
 It’s not about being “overly sensitive” in a dismissive sense — it’s about experiencing the world in a more intense, layered way emotionally.
 That’s why kindness really matters.
 Small moments of patience, clarity, and reassurance can make a huge difference.
 Equally, inconsistency or unclear communication can feel amplified and overwhelming.
-I also wish people understood that a lot of emotional reactions are tied to years of masking, misunderstanding, or feeling like you don’t quite fit.
+I also wish people understood that many emotional reactions are tied to years of masking, misunderstanding, or feeling like you don’t quite fit.
 So it’s not just about what’s happening in the moment — it’s often layered with past experiences too.

 At the same time, that depth of feeling is also a strength.
 It’s what makes connection meaningful, what fuels empathy, storytelling, intuition, and the ability to really understand people.
 It’s not something to fix it just needs to be understood and met with care.

-Be unapoligetically yourself – I suspect my daughter has ADHD and autism and my partner has autism and advocating for her and him and myself is so time consuming.
-I am a cycle breaker so find myself in the middle.
-I am struggling to get taken seriously as we are all so high performing- The myth ADHD is for underperformers is the worst – I am a high achiever and ADHD is my superpower – embrace your weird.
+Be unapologetically yourself but attuned to others’ needs.
+What I need is important I suspect my daughter has ADHD and autism, and my partner has autism, and advocating for her, him, and myself is so time-consuming.
+I am a cycle breaker, so I find myself in the middle.
+I am struggling to get taken seriously as we are all so high performing- The myth that ADHD is for underperformers is the worst – I am a high achiever, and ADHD is my superpower – embrace your weird.

 Leave a comment